 Step by Step Instructions

 - Start by cooking the shrimp in olive oil for 2-3 minutes per side, flipping once.
-Season this with the ¼ tsp of salt.
+Season this with the ¼ teaspoon of salt.
 Once the shrimp is opaque, remove the shrimp from the pan and set aside to cool slightly.

 - Next you’ll want to chop the shrimp, chop this into bite sized pieces, I recommend going on the smaller side, so that you can get all the flavors in one bite.